MasiwalNikesh/cc2025/DEPLOYMENT.md

 ### PM2 Cluster Mode

-For better performance, use cluster mode in `ecosystem.config.js`:
+For better performance, use cluster mode in `ecosystem.config.cjs`:

 ```javascript
 instances: 'max',  // Use all available CPUs